asvoboda/cmd-player/README.md

 cmd-player
 ==========

-A windows only, python based cli for navigating a music directory.
+A windows only (for now), python based cli for navigating a music directory.
 Supports a variety of commands to seek/skip through songs, and features a simple queuing system.

+Supports Python 3.4

-Just type `python player.py` to start!
+Just type `python music.py` to start!

 ###Dumb Python Player
  - `cd [dir]` to change directories